The Swiss National Selection will be held at EPFL on December, 14th, 2019. The deadline for registering a team is December, 1st.

 Problems of the Swiss Selection

-These four problems are taken from the official IPT 2018 Problem List.
+These five problems are taken from the official 2020 problems list.

 For questions, remarks, suggestions and registration do not hesitate to contact us using the contact form !